Best Cheap Health Insurance in South Carolina (2026)

 Bronze plans pay for about 60% of your medical care.

-Bronze plans may be a good choice if you're in good health and don't expect that you'll need much medical care in the coming year.
+Bronze plans may be a good choice if you have fewer health concerns and don't expect that you'll need much medical care in the coming year.
 These plans have cheap monthly rates, but expensive costs when you visit the doctor.
 You should only buy a Bronze plan if you have enough money in your savings account to cover your share of the medical bill if you get into an accident or fall sick.

 Free and affordable health coverage in South Carolina for people who earn low incomes